ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

     // Start is called before the first frame update void Start()
     {
-        // Ghange the game state to the main menu ChangeState(GameState.MainMenu);
+        // Change the game state to the main menu ChangeGameState(GameState.MainMenu);

     }//end Start()